redis/redis-doc/docs/about/redis-enterprise.md

 weight: 7
 description: Learn about Redis Enterprise
 aliases:
-    - /docs/about/redis-enterprise

 ---

-If building, deploying, and running open-source Redis is consuming your team’s resources and you would like to scale out your real-time apps in a cost-efficient, fully supported environment, consider trying out enterprise-level Redis implementations.
+If building, deploying, and running open-source Redis is consuming your team's resources and you would like to scale out your real-time apps in a cost-efficient, fully supported environment, consider trying out enterprise-level Redis implementations.
 Read on to learn about Redis Enterprise and the benefits of its extended offerings.

 ## About Redis the company